SomeEarth86/Quiz-2-FRIENDS/readme.md

 How well do you know the all time favorite Series of everyone F.R.I.E.N.D.S.

 Created a CLI Based quiz on JS.

+To Run it, Use the URL given below the About Section.
+It will open the terminal like environment and there onwards just press play Button in the Down Right Corner.